mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-04-Spatial-Data-In-R-sp.md

 ## Lesson Goals
 - Understanding of spatial data in R and `sp` (spatial) objects in R
 - Introduction to R packages for spatial analysis
-- Learn to read vector spatial data into R
+- Learn to read vector spatial data into `sp` objects
 - Perform some simple exploratory spatial data analysis with vector data in R

 ## Quick Links to Exercises and Material